nmevenkamp/ELMA/README.txt

 Note: images must be in units of electron counts / pixel

-LICENSE: ELMA is distributed under the terms of the MIT License.
-The complete license can be found in the file LICENSE.txt that is part of this repository and accompanies the executables we distribute for Windows and MacOSX.
+LICENSE: ELMA is distributed under the terms of The MIT License (see LICENSE.txt).
-LICENSE (in a nutshell): You are free to use, modify and redistribute this software without any restrictions, except that you must include or reproduce the copyright provided in the LICENSE.txt if you redistribute.
+This means you are free to use, modify and redistribute this software without any restrictions, except that you must include or reproduce the copyright provided in the LICENSE.txt if you redistribute.

 In case you want to cite our software, please refer to the following publication: